 We recommend you set up a new Salesforce field on the account object to unlock quick visibility and reporting functionality for the target accounts included in your ABM program.
 This could be as simple as an “ABM Account” checkbox field, or you could name it “ABM Account Status” and have value options such as “Current” or “Former” to track historical ABM accounts.

 Once you’ve set up and tagged your target account tracking in Salesforce, it’s a best practice to tier the accounts according to priority.
 Choose 1-3 criteria that are the strongest indicators of the potential value of the account—like revenue, employee count, or industry—and use those to dictate your tiering strategy.

 For example, you may have 1,000 target accounts and then segment those by revenue band to determine your tiers.
 You could label them by number (Tier 1, 2, and 3), or have some fun with it and label them something like Diamond, Gold, and Silver.

 At Qualified, we created a field called “ABM Tier” that auto-populates the tier value in Salesforce based on the number of employees at the account.
 Regardless of your approach, the goal is to use the tier types to make it easy for sales and marketing to prioritize ABM efforts and account assignments.

-Once you’ve identified your target account list and made it actionable by loading it into Salesforce, you’re ready for the fun part: launching targeted marketing campaigns!
+Once you’ve completed your account identification for ABM and made it actionable by loading it into Salesforce, you’re ready for the fun part: launching targeted marketing campaigns!
 In the next post in our Conversational ABM series, we’ll give you all the details you need to begin marketing to your target audience.